Unification of Italy: Expedition of the Thousand

 Thus, by early 1860, only five states remained in Italy—the Austrians in Venetia, the Papal States (now minus the Legations), the new expanded Kingdom of Piedmont-Sardinia, the Kingdom of the Two Sicilies, and San Marino.

 Francis II of the Two Sicilies, the son and successor of Ferdinand II (the infamous "King Bomba"), had a well-organized army of 150,000 men.
 But his father's tyranny had inspired many secret societies, and the kingdom's Swiss mercenaries were unexpectedly recalled home under the terms of a new Swiss law that forbade Swiss citizens to serve as mercenaries.
 This left Francis with only his mostly unreliable native troops.
 It was a critical opportunity for the unification movement.
 In April 1860, separate insurrections began in Messina and Palermo in Sicily, both of which had demonstrated a history of opposing Neapolitan rule.
 These rebellions were easily suppressed by loyal troops.

 In the meantime, Giuseppe Garibaldi, a native of Nice, was deeply resentful of the French annexation of his home city.
 He hoped to use his supporters to regain the territory.
 Cavour, terrified of Garibaldi provoking a war with France, persuaded Garibaldi to instead use his forces in the Sicilian rebellions.
 On 6 May 1860, Garibaldi and his cadre of about a thousand Italian volunteers (called I Mille), steamed from Quarto near Genoa, and, after a stop in Talamone on 11 May, landed near Marsala on the west coast of Sicily.

-Near Salemi, Garibaldi's army attracted scattered bands of rebels, and the combined forces defeated the Neapolitan Army at the Battle of Calatafimi on 13 May.
+Near Salemi, Garibaldi's army attracted scattered bands of rebels, and the combined forces defeated the Army of the Two Sicilies at the Battle of Calatafimi on 13 May.
 Within three days, the invading force had swelled to 4,000 men.
 On 14 May Garibaldi proclaimed himself dictator of Sicily, in the name of Victor Emmanuel.
 After waging various successful but hard-fought battles, Garibaldi advanced upon the Sicilian capital of Palermo, announcing his arrival by beacon-fires kindled at night.
 On 27 May the force began the Siege of Palermo, while a mass uprising of street and barricade fighting broke out within the city.